withTitleLogo

 Three Main Treatment Principles of Laser Toning

-Laser toning is a treatment method aimed at controlling the overall process of melanin, from its production to its transport, rather than simply removing pigment.
+Laser toning is a treatment method aimed at controlling the overall process from melanin production to its transport, beyond simply removing pigment.

 1. Removal of Existing Pigment Particles

-For other pigmented lesions, such as freckles or ABNOM (Acquired Bilateral Nevus of Ota-like Macules) rather than melasma, improvement can be expected by breaking down melanin through relatively strong treatment settings.
+For pigmentary disorders other than melasma, such as freckles or ABNOM (Acquired Bilateral Nevus of Ota-like Macules), improvement can be expected by breaking down melanin with relatively strong treatment settings.

-However, since melasma can react sensitively to stimulation, very careful energy control is required.
+However, melasma can react sensitively to stimulation, so very careful energy control is required.
 Special attention must be paid to ensure that unnecessary stimulation does not inadvertently activate melanocytes.

-2. Inhibition of Melanosome Transport by Damaging Dendrites (Sheaths)
+2. Inhibition of Melanosome Transport through Dendrite (Sheath) Destruction

 The laser directly breaks down the melanin pigment accumulated within melanocytes, reducing melanin concentration.
 Through this, an overall improvement in skin tone can be expected.

 • 1.
-Skin Tone Improvement Effect: Melanin pigment is gently broken down through subtle laser stimulation.
-This can help dull skin become brighter and more radiant overall.
+Skin Tone Improvement: Melanin pigment is gently broken down through subtle laser stimulation.
+This can help dull skin become generally clearer and brighter.

-• By selectively targeting melanosomes without stimulating melanocytes, it can help improve sensitive melasma and hyperpigmentation.
+• By selectively targeting melanosomes without stimulating melanocytes, this treatment can help improve sensitive melasma and hyperpigmentation.

 • With customized intensity that can reach ABNOM (Acquired Bilateral Nevus of Ota-like Macules) located deeper than melasma, you can expect improvement in dermal pigmentation.

-• By destroying the dendritic processes, the main transport pathways for pigment, it helps suppress melanin from migrating to the epidermis and reduces pigment production.
+• By destroying the dendritic sheaths, which are the main migratory pathways for pigment, this treatment helps inhibit melanin from reaching the epidermis and reduces pigment production.

-• The laser stimulation promotes skin regeneration, refining skin texture and offering additional benefits such as the softening of fine lines.
+• The stimulation from the laser promotes skin regeneration, which can refine skin texture and soften fine lines, offering additional cosmetic benefits.

-• By irradiating multiple times with low energy, we minimize skin burden, allowing for comfortable application even on sensitive skin types to help improve pigmentation.
+• By using low energy for multiple passes, we reduce skin burden, allowing us to comfortably apply this treatment to sensitive skin types to help improve pigmentation.

 Recommended for Laser Toning

 • 1.
-Those with an overall dull and uneven skin tone.
+Those with generally dull and uneven skin tone

 • 2.
-Those who experience recurring or deepening pigmented lesions such as melasma, blemishes, and freckles.
+Those with recurring or worsening pigmentary lesions such as melasma, blemishes, and freckles

 • 4.
-Those with thin or sensitive skin who are cautious about pigment treatment.
+Those with thin or sensitive skin who are cautious about pigmentation treatment

 • 5.
-Those who desire both fine line reduction and skin texture refinement.
+Those who want both fine line reduction and skin texture improvement simultaneously

 • 6.
-Those who wish to minimize skin irritation while consistently achieving skin improvements.
+Those who want to achieve steady skin changes with minimal skin irritation

 • STEP 1.
-We conduct a precise skin diagnosis using Mark-Vu to identify the depth and distribution of pigmentation that is difficult to confirm with the naked eye.
+Precise skin diagnosis using Mark-Vu identifies the depth and distribution of pigmentation not visible to the naked eye.

 • STEP 2.
-Through a 1:1 consultation with the director, we establish a treatment plan tailored to your individual skin condition.
+A 1:1 consultation with the director establishes a treatment plan tailored to your individual skin condition.

 • STEP 3.
-We proceed with the laser toning treatment by setting customized parameters for each individual (final confirmation is made with the director while looking in the mirror before the treatment).
+Laser toning is performed with personalized parameters (final confirmation with the director looking in a mirror before the procedure).

 • STEP 5.
-After the treatment, we examine the skin condition with a mirror and provide detailed guidance on the post-treatment progress.
+After the procedure, your skin condition is checked in a mirror, and detailed guidance on post-procedure care is provided.

-Many patients often experience discomfort for a long time due to pigmentation issues like melasma or ABNOM.
+Many patients often experience long-term discomfort due to pigmentation issues like melasma or ABNOM.

-Understanding the concerns of these patients, we prioritize an approach to pigment treatment that goes beyond mere mechanical procedures.
+Understanding these feelings, we prioritize an approach to pigmentation treatment that goes beyond mere mechanical procedures.

-Laser toning is a procedure that should never be taken lightly, and we approach it with utmost care and effort to ensure patients experience satisfactory improvement.
+Laser toning is a procedure that cannot be taken lightly, and we approach it cautiously and diligently to ensure patients experience satisfactory improvement.

 Post-Treatment Precautions

-• ㆍYou can wash your face and apply makeup from the day of the treatment, and it is crucial to apply sunscreen thoroughly.
+• · Cleansing and makeup are possible from the day of the procedure, and it is important to apply sunscreen diligently.

-• ㆍSwelling or redness may appear immediately after the treatment, but these typically subside naturally over time.
-If symptoms persist for several days, it is advisable to contact the clinic for guidance.
+• · Swelling or redness may appear immediately after the procedure, but these usually subside naturally over time.
+If symptoms persist for several days, it is recommended to contact the clinic for guidance.

 Q&A